2024 Solar Incentives Guide for Northborough, MA - Tax Credits & Rebates

 How much can I save annually on my electric bill if I add solar panels to my Northborough home?

-To find the right solar panel installer for you, check out our guide to the top solar companies in Northborough.
+To discover the top solar panel installers near you, read our article on the best solar companies in Northborough.

-You can lower your carbon footprint by 200 pounds of CO2 a year by switching to solar panels.
-This adds up to around 4,000 pounds over 20 years.
+You can lower your carbon footprint by 200 pounds of CO2 annually by installing solar panels.
+This adds up to around 4,000 pounds in 20 years.
 Solar is also a renewable energy source, meaning that switching your home over lessens the drain on our planet's resources.

-You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Be sure to go over your plan with your local Northborough solar installer.
-They can help you with the plan for your project and educate you on the various incentives that you will or won't qualify for.
+You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
+Make sure you go over your ideas with your local Northborough solar installation expert.
+They can help you with the plan for your project and educate you on the various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.